All I've Got to Do: Inspiration

 Lennon said he was "trying to do Smokey Robinson again," and Ian MacDonald compared it to "(You Can) Depend on Me" by the Miracles, both musically and lyrically.
-Richie Unterberger of Allmusic said it sounds like Robinson but also Arthur Alexander.
+Richie Unterberger of AllMusic said it sounds like Robinson but also Arthur Alexander.
 Beatles biographer Bob Spitz said the song is "restlessly dark and moody", and compared it to the Shirelles' "Baby It's You" (a song the Beatles previously covered) and early Drifters recordings.

 It was one of three songs Lennon was the principal writer for on With the Beatles, with "It Won't Be Long" and "Not a Second Time".
 Lennon said that it was written specifically for the American market, because the idea of calling a girl on the telephone was unthinkable to a British youth in the early 1960s.
 For instance, Lennon said in an interview regarding "No Reply": "I had the image of walking down the street and seeing her silhouetted in the window and not answering the 'phone, although I have never called a girl on the 'phone in my life!
 Because 'phones weren't part of the English child's life."

 Recording

 The band recorded the song in a single recording session on 11 September 1963 in 14 takes with one overdub, take 15.
 The master take was take 15.
 It was mixed for mono on 30 September and for stereo on 29 October.

-Although music journalist Steve Turner claims the song was written in 1961, MacDonald said the song was never in the Beatles' live repertoire, and that explains why 8 of the 14 takes were incomplete: the band was unfamiliar with the song.
+Although music journalist Steve Turner claims the song was written in 1961, MacDonald said the song was never in the Beatles' live repertoire, which explains why 8 of the 14 takes were incomplete: the band was unfamiliar with the song.